If you’ve done inner work but still feel stuck, unsettled,

 What Will Be Different 6 Months From Now

-The same conversation replayed again.
+The same conversation will be replayed.

-The same hesitation before speaking.
+The same hesitation will be there before speaking.

-The same yes when you meant no.
+The same yes will be uttered when you meant no.

-The same snapping or shutting down.
+The same snapping or shutting down will occur.

-The same quiet thought: why do I keep doing that?
+Why do I keep doing that?

-You’ll still be capable.
+You’ll still be capable, thoughtful, and self-aware.

-If you already feel this,
+If you're already noticing this,

 the only question left is whether you’re willing to change it.